cakephp/docs/en/orm/table-objects.rst

 - **className**: the class name of the model being associated to the current model.
-If you're defining a 'User hasMany Comment' relationship, the className key should equal 'Comment.'
+If you're defining a 'User hasMany Comment' relationship, the className key should equal 'Comment'.
 - **foreignKey**: the name of the foreign key found in the other model.
 This is especially handy if you need to define multiple hasMany relationships.
 The default value for this key is the